Hidnish/Milestone-Project-2-Kyoto/assets/docs/Testing.md

 #### Page sections:

-Navigation
+**Navigation**

 - Navbar links were clicked to ensure that smooth scrolling was consistent from top to bottom and vice versa, to each section of the page.
-- Hamburger menu (with navbar lnkis) was tested on mobile devices to ensure it would open and close.
+- Hamburger menu (with navbar links) was tested on mobile devices to ensure it would open and close.

-Home: images slideshow
+**Home: Images slideshow**

 - Images in the home gallery slideshow fade in and out as desider.

-About section
+**About section**

 - Content animation on scroll (for section header and content) works as expected, only once after the page has loaded.
-- All links connected to the Location section were clicked to ensire they would trigger the desired effect: automatic scroll to Location section displaying the right content (i.e. clicking the link for 'historical sites' would show the list of historical sites in the specific Location sections' menu/list).
+- All links connected to the Location section were clicked to ensure they would trigger the desired effect: automatic scroll to Location section displaying the right content (i.e. clicking the link for 'historical sites' would show the list of historical sites in the specific Location sections' menu/list).

-Location section
+**Location section**

 - 'DAY' and 'NIGHT' buttons were clicked to ensure:
     1. The Location and Contact section background color  change accordingly